sailenicolas/go-php/README.md

 Building this package requires that you have PHP installed as a library.

-For most Linux systems, this can usually be found be installed with `install-php.sh` or use the build and compile option in the `build-php.sh`.
+For most Linux systems, this can usually be found be installed using `install-php.sh` (debian only) or use the build and compile option with `build-php.sh`.

 Once the PHP library is available, the bindings can be compiled with `go build` and are `go get`-able.